anthony0br/DocumentService/README.md

 `target/roblox` into your project.

 ## Long-term goals
+- Split DocumentService's API up into separate classes for session-locked and non-session-locked documents, that share common functionality.
 - ACID transactions involving multiple Documents.
 Please get in touch if you can help with this!
 - See the [issues](https://github.com/anthony0br/DocumentService/issues) page to discuss ways to make DocumentService better!